At first, everybody hated the command line. After years of experience, it became an acquired taste.

 This deletes files (not directories).

-1rm file1.txt file2.txt file3.txt file4.txt 2#removes all the four files 3 4rm -r dbstore/ 5#delete all the files and sub-directories recursively within the "dbstore" directory.
+1rm file1.txt file2.txt file3.txt file4.txt 2# Removes these four files 3 4rm -r dbstore/ 5# Deletes all the files and sub-directories recursively within the "dbstore" directory

-1mkdir newdirectoryname 2#create newdirectoryname in the current directory.
-3 4mkdir path/of/new/newdirectoryname 5#create newdirectoryname inside /path/of/new/
+1mkdir newdirectoryname 2# Creates newdirectoryname in the current directory 3 4mkdir path/of/new/newdirectoryname 5# Creates newdirectoryname inside /path/of/new/

 It deletes a directory (not files).

-1rmdir mydirectory 2#remove mydirectory if its in the current directory.
-3 4rmdir path/of/targetdirectory/mydirectory 5#remove mydirectory from "targetdirectory"
+1rmdir mydirectory 2# Removes mydirectory if it's in the current directory 3 4rmdir path/of/targetdirectory/mydirectory 5# Removes mydirectory from "targetdirectory"

 cp